jcwillox/renovate-config/README.md

 # Renovate Config

-This repository contains my shared [renovate-bot](https://docs.renovatebot.com) configuration for all my projects.
+This repository contains my shared [renovate-bot](https://docs.renovatebot.com) configs for all my projects.
 You are welcome to use this in your own projects or copy my configurations, though you may want to override the timezone and schedule.

 ## Usage